-The Firewall is the security defender of the Windows operating systems.
-Whenever the Firewall is enabled, it blocks all the unwanted websites or advertisements that can cause harm to your computer system in any way.
-Usually, Windows Firewall has some predefined set of rules according to which it allows or restricts the access of certain programs.
+The firewall is the security defender of Windows operating systems.
+When enabled, the firewall blocks any unwanted websites or advertisements that can harm your computer system in any way.
+Usually, Windows Firewall has a predefined set of rules according to which it allows or restricts access to certain programs.
 However, you can also create your own advanced rules in Windows Firewall.
-In this article, we will explain to you the method through which you can create advanced Firewall rules in Windows 10 Firewall.
+In this article, we will explain the method you can use to create advanced firewall rules in Windows 10 Firewall.
 We have also a guide on enabling PING requests only.

 Creating Advanced Firewall Rules in Windows 10 Firewall